 4222 Duval St

 Uncle Nicky’s is a deli restaurant that brings Italian food and a relaxed all-day dining experience to Austin.
+You won’t find neapolitan pizza here, but you will find pasta, salads, and sandwiches.
 Try classic Italian favorites from antipasti to toasted pastrami sandwiches featuring Italian meats such as mortadella and prosciutto.
-Don’t miss out on Italian aperitifs such as Campari, Negroni, and an Aperol Spritz.
+Don’t miss out on Italian aperitifs such as Campari, Negroni, and an Aperol Spritz and be sure to check out their wine list.

 801 S Lamar Blvd